chrisglein/chrisglein.github.io/heist/rules.md

 For each job, players claim food tokens according to their place on the contribution track.
 The player in 1st place on the track gets first choice, the 2nd place will choose next, and so on.
 If all food tokens have been claimed for that job, that player will claim a single <span class="cheese">cheese</span> token instead.

 ## Most cheese wins
-Each player adds the value of their food tokens to the number of <span class="cheese">cheese</span> tokens they may have accumulated over the course of the game.
+Each player adds the value of their food tokens to the number of <span class="cheese">cheese</span> tokens they have accumulated over the course of the game.
 The player with the largest total is the winner.
 If there is a tie the player with the highest sum of skill ratings is the winner.
 If there’s still a tie the players share the victory.